Audit Logs

 EXECUTE FUNCTION supasheet.audit_trigger_function();

--- Metadata (audit access needs no entry here — it's driven entirely by the :audit permission above)
+-- Metadata (audit visibility needs no entry here either)

 COMMENT ON TABLE store.products IS '{